Last Updated: 5/28/2021

 Abuse and Imminent Threat Reports.
 If your communications indicate that a minor or vulnerable dependent adult has been or is currently being subjected to emotional or physical abuse or neglect, we may report this to the applicable state agency or other authority, which may include disclosing information relating to the particular situation, and may include personal or sensitive information you disclose to us.

 We may also make a report to an appropriate party, and make any disclosures we reasonably believe necessary, to prevent another person’s death or serious injury.
-Unless otherwise required by applicable law or in response to a subpoena that we reasonably believe is valid, we will not disclose personal or sensitive information to parents, legal guardians, or other individuals.
+Unless otherwise required by applicable law (including in response to a subpoena that we reasonably believe is valid), we will not disclose personal or sensitive information to parents, legal guardians, or other individuals.

 Our counselors are located in multiple states in the United States; while all of our counselors are trained, they are not working as licensed mental health workers and may not be trained in your state’s law.
 Other state laws may apply to your communications, and those state laws may not protect your communications to the same degree, or in the same way, as the laws of your state.

 Research and Innovation.
-We may use information, including the content of conversations occurring within Crisis Services, to create, or permit a third-party researcher or partner to create, aggregate information, that does not include names or other personal identifiers, for the purpose of promoting suicide prevention research and the advancement of crisis intervention.
-We may share aggregated, non-personally identifiable information and any content of conversations occurring on the Service, with our partners, researchers, or third parties for this purpose.
-We may also publicly publish the results of our research efforts, such as in white papers and other research reports, and otherwise provide information about our innovation efforts.
+We may use information, including the content of conversations occurring within Crisis Services, to create, or permit a third-party researcher or partner to create, aggregate information, that does not include names or other personal identifiers, for the purpose of promoting suicide prevention research and the advancement of crisis intervention, and to produce statistics and metrics that will help us and others better understand and analyze the impact of our Crisis Services.
+We may share aggregated, non-personally identifiable information and any content of conversations occurring on the Service, with our partners, researchers, or third parties for these purposes.
+We may also publicly publish the results of our research efforts, including statistics and metrics, such as in white papers and other research reports, and otherwise provide information about our innovation efforts and use of our services.
 Individual users will not be linked or identified by sharing this aggregate information.

 Advocacy.
 We are passionate about saving LGBTQ lives, and our work involves various efforts, such as advocating for laws that protect LGBTQ youth from conversion therapy and advancing LGBTQ-inclusive suicide prevention policies in schools.
 The information we collect relating to our Crisis Services can be used as valuable evidence in supporting these efforts.
 We may use and disclose personal and sensitive information, in an anonymized form without using names or personally-identifying information, for these purposes, including using this information in amicus briefs, litigation, legislative testimony, and other activities.